 Torrance-South Bay YMCA

 Assist with meal prep, clean up, passing out meals, office support, kitchen help or other tasks for the Senior Nutrition and Socialization program.
-Meals are served at Torrance-South Bay YMCA & Hawthorne Senior Center Monday-Friday at 12:00pm.
+Meals are served at Torrance-South Bay YMCA Monday-Friday at 12:00pm.
 Meals are served at Carson Event Center Monday-Friday at 11:30am.
 If you would like to volunteer to help with food service or office assistance, we would like you to be available between 11:00-1:00pm.
+Hawthorne Senior Center is undergoing construction in 2025 and volunteering opportunities are not currently available for this lunch site.
 Please let us know which days and locations you would be available to help.

 How you can help: